alemart/surgescript/docs/reference/object.md

 *Returns*

-The desired child`, or `null` if there is no such object.
+The desired child, or `null` if there is no such object.

+#### children

+`children(childName)`

+Finds all children named `childName`.
+Since this function spawns a new array at each call, it's recommended to cache its return value.

+*Available since:* SurgeScript 0.5.4

+*Arguments*

+* `childName`: string.
+The name of the desired children.

+*Returns*

+A new array containing all children named `childName`.
+If no such children are found, an empty array is returned.

 #### sibling